 Langner views risk analysis as intrinsically unreliable:

-This is a false if the risk estimations and analysis are conducted properly.
+"The reliability of a method is the degree to which independent people arrive at identical (or at least very similar) results when applying the method to the same subject.
+It appears that the risk-based approach to cyber security has very low reliability."
+(BTF p 4)This is a false if the risk estimations and analysis are conducted properly.
 In his book How To Measure Anything, Doug Hubbard explains how to calibrate expert estimates.
 Other methods apply to calibrating estimates from disparate sources, even with varying levels of relevance and credibility.
 But a good case can be made that there is no requirement that a risk assessment done by different people should arrive at the same or very similar results on a given iteration of the assessment.
 If risk assessment is done frequently and learning is effective, then what counts is convergence of independent estimators, not the output of any given estimator on a given iteration.

 Finally, Langner discredits risk analysis because it is abstract arithmetic posing as exact science and overly complex, which implies that will not connect to reality:

 "Abstract arithmetic for calculating risk may appeal to some, suggesting that risk is an exact science, yet most if not all the existing models have not been validated.[10]
 It is also reasonable to suspect that the more complex risk calculations get, the less they can actually be linked to empirical reality."
-(BTF p 8)
+(BTF p 8)He goes on point to the Great Recession as "the best example of risk quantification gone wrong", and then quotes Nicholas Taleb: "Anything that relies on correlation is charlatanism."

 This is one of the weakest element of Langner's argument because it appeals to prejudice and an irrelevant example ("Gaussian Copula").
 Taleb himself uses quite a bit of complex math to arrive at his conclusions.
 Don't believe me?
 Read his in-progress text book, starting page 14.

 Critique of 4.
-Inadequate "Maneuver Speed”"
+Inadequate "Maneuver Speed"

 "Threats and vulnerabilities are moving targets.
 New threats and vulnerabilities can pop up overnight.
 A basic assumption of risk mitigation is that after having performed a risk assessment, security controls can be implemented in ample time before an incident materializes, putting defenders and attackers in some kind of race where the defenders try to outsmart attackers by anticipating their moves and implement working countermeasures in time.
-Even if that would work to some extent, industrial environments are not designed for rapid reconfiguration, making it practically impossible to implement mitigation for new threats in short order."
+Even if that would work to some extent, industrial environments are not designed for rapid reconfiguration, making it practically impossible to implement mitigation for new threats in short order."I heartily agree that what Langner calls "maneuver speed" is vital.
+I emphasize this in my two posts on learning loops, here and here.
+In fact, the whole reason-for-being of the Ten Dimensions is to promote agility and rapid innovation.
+I also agree that if risk assessment and estimates are done infrequently, as is common in "little 'r' risk", then it hampers "maneuver speed" and agility.
+Not good.

 Yet Langner's argument here is only valid for implementations of risk management that are tied to long cycles.
 But this isn't the only way to do it.